Capcom vs. SNK 2: SNK characters

-Development & Release

-Design of sprites
+Gameplay

 Because Capcom vs. SNK 2 features a roster composed of characters from numerous games and hardware eras, the appearances of several of Capcom's characters have been considered substandard in comparison to the newly drawn SNK characters.
 Instead of choosing to redraw its characters, Capcom took the approach of reusing old character sprites from previous games and inserting them in among the other characters.
 The result created a significant disparity, particularly in the case of characters like Morrigan Aensland, whose sprite from the Darkstalkers games appears retro and lacking in detail when compared to Capcom's newly drawn characters, such as Maki, Eagle, Ryu, Ken, and M. Bison.
-This has led to criticism of Capcom's art department.
-Just like the first game, the Dreamcast release of Capcom Vs. SNK 2 also links up to the Neo Geo Pocket Color and SNK vs. Capcom: Card Fighters Clash using the Neo Geo Pocket Color link cable.
+Just like the first game, the Dreamcast release of Capcom Vs. SNK 2 also links up to the Neo Geo Pocket Color and SNK vs. Capcom: Card Fighters' Clash using the Neo Geo Pocket Color link cable.
 Doing so will enable the player to unlock all the secrets on the Dreamcast game.

-Changes in gameplay

 Capcom vs. SNK 2 combines characters and gameplay elements from various Capcom and SNK fighting games, mainly the Street Fighter and The King of Fighters series.
 Other elements, most noticeably different fighting styles, incorporated elements from other games as well, such as Street Fighter III, Garou: Mark of the Wolves, and the Samurai Shodown series.

 In contrast to the original Capcom vs. SNK, characters no longer have a specific "Ratio."
 Instead the player can select up to three characters in a team and give an amount or ratio (up to four) to each as desired.
 Strength are altered accordingly based on the number of players.
 For example, a team of three fighters will be weaker and have less individual health than a one-man team.
 Rounds are fought one against one, with the winner being the first to defeat their opponent's team.
 In console versions of the game, players in Arcade Mode can also choose a 3-on-3 game or a 1-on-1 game with the Ratio System removed.

 Unlike the first game, which was based on a King of Fighters-style two-strength, four-button system of punches and kicks, Capcom vs. SNK 2 is based on the three-strength, six-button system of punches and kicks native to the Street Fighter series, and the SNK characters have been tweaked to fit the six-button style.
-The overall system is derivative of Street Fighter Alpha.
+The overall system is derivative of Street Fighter Alpha 3.
 However, a number of different fighting styles called 'Grooves', which mimic other Capcom and SNK games, are included in the engine.
 These dictate both the character's Super Gauge system, and special techniques, such as dashes, running, and guard cancels, called "Subsystems."
 There are six in total, each designated with a letter, along with custom grooves that can be programmed in home versions of the game.
 Each player designates prior to the match which groove his or her team will use.